rpratt20/rdz_ttgo_sonde_horus/README.md

-rdzTTGOsonde
+rdzTTGOsonde_Horus
 ============

-This a decoder for radiosonde RS41, RS92, DFM06/09/17, M10/M20, and MP3H
-based on a TTGO LoRa ESP32 board.
+This a decoder for radiosonde RS41, DFM06/09/17 with attempt to decode Horus-V2 based on a TTGO LoRa ESP32 board. <Do not attempt to use the current code>

 It supports OLED displays (SSD1306, SH1106) and TFT displays (ILI9225, ILI9341/9342).